 Acids and bases can be corrosive and hazardous.
 Always handle them with care and follow proper safety protocols.

 Wear gloves, eye protection, and a lab coat to protect your skin and eyes.
-Work in a well-ventilated area to avoid inhaling vapors.
+In practice, work in a well-ventilated area to avoid inhaling vapors.
 In case of spills, immediately clean up with appropriate neutralizing agents.
 Dispose of waste materials according to local regulations.
 Never pour concentrated acids or bases down the drain without first neutralizing them.

 FAQ